 Whether this is an ethical practice is a discussion for another time.
 Regardless, no matter what business you’re in, statistical analysis works.
-It’s not artistic, it’s not interpretive—it’s just straight-forward, old-fashioned number-crunching, perhaps an appalling idea for many musicians who dream that the industry is supportive of the arts and based around authentic creative expression—rather than simple customer preference.
+It’s not artistic, it’s not interpretive.
+It’s just straightforward, old-fashioned number-crunching.
+This is perhaps an appalling idea for many musicians who dream that the industry is supportive of the arts and based around authentic creative expression, rather than simple customer preference.
+But it’s true.

 What is Big Data, exactly?
 It refers to a very old, tried-and-true process of examining and analyzing very large amounts of information.
 Data analytics experts mine massive swarms of data for subtle hidden patterns, seek out unlikely and surprising correlations, and make educated guesses about the future of the global marketplace.

-You’ve probably also noticed the trend being utilized en masse on other major social networks.
+Big data is utilized en masse on everywhere.
 Twitter recommends users you may enjoy following based on your previous interactions and engagements with individuals and brands.
 Facebook has always used the “People You May Know” feature to encourage you to friend people who you share social connections with.

 Big Data has revolutionized virtually every industry.
 Even small business owners are finding it to be advantageous in the technological era.
 However, few companies are using it more to their advantage than Spotify.

 Big Data goes one step further and promotes real-world engagement with musical artists.
-Spotify permits experts to make highly accurate predictions about how music fans engage with their favourite artists outside of their bedroom.
+Spotify uses big data expertise to make highly accurate predictions about how music fans engage with their favourite artists outside of their bedroom.